A Course on Elementary Probability Theory: Introduction

 So, we do not need at this stage the elaborated notion of $\sigma$-algebras or fields.
 This useful and brilliant method has already been used, for instance, in Billingsley \cite{billingsleyMT} for deep and advanced probability problems.\\

 The book will finish by a bridge chapter towards a medium course of Mathematical Statistics.
-In this chapter, we use an anology method to express the former results in a general shape, that will be the first chapter of the afore mentioned course.\\
+In this chapter, we use an analogy method to express the former results in a general shape, that will be the first chapter of the a fore mentioned course.\\

-The reader will have the opportunity to master the tools he will be using in this course, with the course on the mathematical foundation of Probability Theory he will find in Lo \cite{bmtp-ang}, which is an element of our Probability and Statistics series.
-But, as explained in the prefaces, the reader will have to get prepared by a course of measure theory.\\
+The reader will have the opportunity to master the tools he will be using in this course, with the coming course on the mathematical foundation of Probability Theory, which will be an element of our Probability and Statistics series.
+For such an advanced course, still to come, the reader will have to get prepared by a course of Measure Theory of Integration.\\

-In this computer dominated world, we are lucky to have very powerful and free softwares like R and Scilab, to cite only the most celebrated.
+In this computer dominated world, we are lucky to have very powerful and free software like \textit{R} and \textit{Scilab}, to cite only the most celebrated.
 We seized this tremendous opportunity to use numerical examples using R software throughout the text.\\

 The remainder of the book is organized as following.\\

 Chapter \ref{proba01.combin} is a quick but sufficient introduction to combinatorial analysis.
 The student interested in furthering knowledge in this subject can refer to the course on general algebra.\\